 A candidate will defend the proposal in an oral presentation to faculty.
 A written version must be submitted at least one week beforehand and reside in the program office for inspection by the faculty if desired.
 At the oral presentation defense, a candidate will be expected to demonstrate sufficient knowledge about the proposed research project, and to justify the chosen research topic.
-Presentation will be open to all faculty; a closed session with the student will follow, restricted to the committee and interested faculty.
+Presentation will be only be open to NSU faculty and OC students; a closed session with the student will follow, restricted to the committee and interested faculty.
 If areas of deficiency are highlighted, a candidate will be notified and will have the opportunity to modify the proposal.
 The committee may require a second presentation.